MechaCoreMX/DoseCore-firmware/README.md

 Medication non-adherence represents a major challenge in healthcare, particularly for elderly patients and individuals with chronic conditions.
-DoseCore addresses this problem through a compact, programmable pillbox that combines mechanical dispensing, real-time scheduling, and audiovisual alerts.
+DoseCore addresses this problem through a compact, programmable medication dispenser that combines mechanical dispensing, real-time scheduling, and audiovisual alerts.

 Unlike commercial smart pill dispensers, DoseCore is designed as an open and modifiable system, emphasizing affordability, simplicity of use, and transparency of design.
-The device is built using commercially available electronic components and custom 3D-printed mechanical parts.

 ---